edisonpapers/juncture-version-2/README.md

 The image does not depict a leaf beetle (Aulacophora indica) (Family: Chrysomelidae; subfamily: Galerucinae) looking out from a leaf hole of Alnus nepalensis tree.
 Adult leaf beetles make holes in host plant leaves while feeding.
 They camouflage themselves with these holes.

 This image is hosted on the [Thomas A. Edison Papers Digital Edition](https://edisondigital.rutgers.edu/document/MA001).
+Notice the link doesn't open in a new tab...oh no!

+Using a tool that functions as a markdown external link opener we can make it open in a new tab: [Same link, but opens in new tab](https://external.ink?to=/edisondigital.rutgers.edu/document/MA001).
+It works!

 Image controls are located in the top-left corner of the image and can be seen when hovering over the image.
 These controls support image zoom, rotation, full-screen viewing, and repositioning to the start position.
 Panning can be performed with keyboard arrow keys or by mouse click-and-drag.